Marachnid/Note-Finder-TypeScript/README.md

         -Queries are kept more consistent and more easily changed/retrieved -querySelectorAll was causing some issues iterating over td elements so it was excluded from the map

+    -I worked on separating the application into different files and reducing code bulk -Queries and musical scales are in their own files and exported to index.ts -Musical scales have been parsed down to just a number[] of scale-specific intervals that are fed into processing logic instead of each scale function calculating their own values and repeating a ton of boilerplate

-Older Examples of where the project started can be found in "oldFiles/" as a reference to where the project started.
+Older Examples of where the project started can be found in "oldFiles/" as a reference to where the project started and some of the improvements

 Scripts are included as well: (npm run ....)